Escuela Popular Accelerated Family Learning

 - The nearest high school to Escuela Popular Accelerated Family Learning is Escuela Popular/center For Training And Careers Family Learning (0.7 miles away)

-- The nearest middle school is Alpha: Blanca Alvarado Middle School (0.3 miles away)
+- The nearest middle school and elementary school is Alpha: Blanca Alvarado Middle School (0.3 miles away)

 - School Location Miles Grades Students